amazon-science/patchcore-inspection/README.md

 (<https://wandb.ai>).
 To use that, include the `--log_online` flag and provide your W&B key in `run_patchcore.py > --log_wandb_key`.

-Finally, due to the effectiveness and efficienty of PatchCore, we also incorporate the option to use an ensemble of backbone networks and network featuremaps.
+Finally, due to the effectiveness and efficiency of PatchCore, we also incorporate the option to use an ensemble of backbone networks and network featuremaps.
 For this, provide the list of backbones to use (as listed in `/src/anomaly_detection/backbones.py`) with `-b <backbone` and, given their ordering, denote the layers to extract with `-le idx.<layer_name>`.
 An example with three different